 How to Clean an Electric Piano Keyboard

-However, in this, you have to be cautious of excess liquids.
-First of all, you need a cleaning solution.
+First, you need a cleaning solution.
 Mix a few drops of dishwashing liquid with a bit of warm water in a small container.

 Start by cleaning the white keys.
 Use a clean, soft, dye-free cloth and damp it slightly in the solution.
 Gently rub on the keys individually for better results.

-Using a different dry but still, soft cloth, rub it gently again on the white keys for drying.
+Using a different dry but soft cloth, rub it gently again on the white keys for drying.
 For the black keys, take another clean and soft cloth.
 Dip it in the solution but ensure that it is only slightly wet.
 It should not be full of moisture as this could find its way in between the sides.

 Clean the black keys one by one and also don’t forget to clean the sides.
 Follow the same steps for drying the black keys.
 You may also find a cleaning spray for your keys, and it would work just as fine.